savt22/poly-step-seq/README.md

 # MIDI Polyphonic Step Sequencer

-This is an Arduino Nan-based, MIDI, quantised, polyphonic step sequencer.
+This is an Arduino Nano-based, MIDI, quantised, polyphonic step sequencer.

 Features: